 Therefore, according to these definitions, can a language that doesn’t have a writing system be considered a dialect?
 Is this the main difference between a language and a dialect?

-Not necessarily.
-Taking this difference into account would be a serious mistake given that none of the current languages had a writing system when they first appeared; originally, there were simply a method of oral communication, which later began to be expressed through meaningful marks.
+Not necessarily: none of the current languages had a writing system when they first appeared, in fact, they originally were simply a method of oral communication, which later was expressed with meaningful marks.

 So, how can we differentiate between language and dialect?
 By considering the concept of mutually intelligible languages, for example.